AlexandreGrego1/PersonalPortfolioProject/README.md

 Welcome to my portfolio,

-This portfolio intents to offer to potencial employers an idea about my work history, and my skills in web develop tools.
+This portfolio aim is to offer to potencial recruiters an on-line CV that brings an apresention about my knolodge as Web Develeper, and my background experiences.

 ## UX design / Presentation

 ### Wireframing

-I have applyed differents concepts from different ideas of projects that I have done during my short developer path, and the pages were developed as per below:
+I have applyed differents concepts from different ideas of projects that I have done during my short developer path studies, and the pages were developed as per below:

 * Home

-The home page, consists in a profile picture, description text "Who I am", an navbar button and a footer containing my social midia, and contact details.
+The home page, consists in a profile picture, description text "Who I am", an hamburguer button with an animation applied that hides the navigation buttons, and a footer containing my contact details, and a link with a printable version of my CV.

 * Resume